 After night one, put the candy out of sight, maybe in a cupboard somewhere, and go back to practicing the strategies I outline in my Feeding Toddlers course, and focus on serving the candy, as you see fit, within your overall desserts/sweets strategy.
 Always offer it alongside a meal or snack (so that way it’s treated like any other food, it’s a small portion on the plate and it’s offered amongst a variety of other nutritious food options), and always let it be you who chooses when to offer it rather than giving it anytime your child asks for it.
 This is following in line with the feeding strategy I’m always preaching about – the DOR.

-So to sum up, let Halloween be what it is – a fun night to dress up, be silly, and enjoy time together!
-Don’t stress about the candy – enjoy some, if you like it, and memorize the joy on their faces.
-There aren’t many Halloweens in your child’s life – they’ll be too old to want to trick-or-treat before long, so don’t let your fear of sweets take over the night, and just enjoy it!
+- Let Halloween be what it is – a fun night to dress up, be silly, and enjoy time together!
+Don’t stress about the candy – enjoy some, if you like it, and move on.
+There aren’t many Halloweens in your child’s life – they’ll be too old to want to trick-or-treat before long – so don’t let your fear of sweets take over the night, and just enjoy it!

-If you want to learn my in-depth philosophy on how to manage sweets on a regular basis with your toddler, enroll in my Feeding Toddlers online course now!
-Create a strategy that works for your family regarding sweets and desserts, and feel confident that you’re setting your toddler up to have a healthy relationship with food AND to eat mindfully.
+If you want to learn my in-depth teachings on how to healthily feed toddlers and preschoolers while preventing/managing picky eating, enroll in my Feeding Toddlers online course now!
+Feel confident that you’re setting your toddler up to have a healthy relationship with food.
 Get started now!